bounce-back-emails

 Bounce Back Emails: What Are They And How To Fix Them

-Every email marketer dreads receiving a bounce alert after investing long hours crafting the perfect email campaign.
+Every email marketer dreads receiving a bounce alert after investing long hours crafting the perfect email marketing campaign.
 Even though emails bounce occasionally, they show an underlying issue from the sender’s or recipient’s end.

 Also, frequent bounces negatively impact your email sender score and deliverability rate, which is not good for your email campaigns in the long run.
 So, keeping the email bounce rate within a healthy limit is best.